Webfleet-Solutions/oauth-java-example/README.md

 - **access_token** : Used to authorize Webfleet Solutions APIs requests
 - **refresh_token** : Used to obtain a new **access_token**, **MUST** be stored safely (recommendation: use symmetric encryption to persist it)
 - **token_type** : How this token is used to authenticate requests.
-Default 'bearer' meaning must be informed in any request to authenticated resource.
+Default 'bearer' meaning must be informed using a [bearer authorization header](https://tools.ietf.org/html/rfc6750).
-For other implementations see OAuth spec
 - **expires_in** : Access token expiration time duration in seconds
 - **scope** : Scopes granted to the provided access token
 - **services** : Custom property carrying Webfleet Solutions information